by Calculated Risk on 11/27/2017 10:12:00 AM

 The last graph shows sales NSA (monthly sales, not seasonally adjusted annual rate).

-This was close to expectations of 612,000 sales SAAR, however the previous months were revised down.
+This was well above expectations of 620,000 sales SAAR, however the previous months were revised down, combined.
+Some of the recent pickup might be hurricane related (delayed signings).
 I'll have more later today.